 The Directive 2014/94/EU of the European Parliament and of the Council of 22 October 2014 on the deployment of alternative fuels infrastructure defines a common framework of measures for the deployment of alternative fuels infrastructure in the European Union in order to minimise dependence on oil and to mitigate the environmental impact of transport.
-It sets out minimum requirements for the building-up of alternative fuels infrastructure, including LNG (Liquefied Natural Gas) and CNG (Compressed Natural Gas).
+It sets out minimum requirements for the building-up of alternative fuels infrastructure, including LNG (Liquefied Natural Gas).

-The overall objective of the Action is to create market trust and to attract new customers to use natural gas and bio-methane in transport.
-Critical mass of LNG and CNG infrastructure along with increasing number of gas driven vehicles will attract new suppliers and infrastructure investors to multiply the pilot deployment and thus support to achieve National and European targets in the area of alternative fuels and in decarbonisation of transport.
+The Action is aiming to create market trust and to attract new customers to use LNG in transport through implementing of LNG refueling infrastructure along TEN-T core network corridors crossing Slovakia.
+Critical mass of LNG infrastructure along with increasing number of gas driven vehicles will attract new suppliers and infrastructure investors to multiply the pilot deployment and thus support to achieve National and European targets in the area of alternative fuels and in decarbonisation of transport.

 The Action consists of a study with pilot deployment of LNG technology in Slovakia to contribute to decarbonisation of road and river transport through transition to innovative, environmental and sustainable technologies.
 The Action will be deployed along three TEN-T core network corridors (CNC) crossing Slovakia (Rhine-Danube, Baltic-Adriatic and Orient/East-Med).
 Total length of the core network covered is 590 km of roads and the Action provides LNG to the Port of Bratislava on Rhine-Danube corridor (inland waterway).